BioPAL/governance/conduct/reporting_online.md

 ## What happens after you file a report?

 You will receive an email from the BioPAL Code of Conduct Committee acknowledging receipt immediately.
-We promise to acknowledge receipt within 24 hours (and will aim for much quicker than that).
+We promise to acknowledge receipt within 48 hours (and will aim for much quicker than that).

-The working group will immediately meet to review the incident and determine:
+The committee will immediately communicate to review the incident and determine:
 * What happened
 * Whether this event constitutes a Code of Conduct violation
 * Who the individual(s) involved were